 3. The Rock of Cashel, Co.
 Tipperary

-Archaeologically, architecturally and spiritually rich, the Rock of Cashel is one of Ireland’s busiest tourists sites.
+Archaeologically, architecturally and spiritually rich, the Rock of Cashel is one of Ireland’s busiest tourist sites.
 Thought to once have been the seat of the High Kings of Munster, the Rock of Cashel is one of Ireland’s most iconic heritage sites and is believed to have been the site where in AD 432 St. Patrick christened King Aengus, Ireland’s first Christian ruler.

 During the summer months, it can get quite busy and there may be queues!
 The heritage town of Cashel itself is also well worth a visit, with the Cashel Folk Village offering a recreation of life in early rural Ireland.

 The deceptively named Mitchelstown Cave is not in fact located in Mitchelstown, County Cork but just over the border in Tipperary.

 One of the largest and most complex cave systems in Ireland, Mitchelstown Cave was discovered in 1833 when a limestone miner named Michael Condon attempted to retrieve a crowbar which had fallen down a crevice and found himself at the mouth of an incredible series of underground chambers.

 Located 40 minutes from Cork City and 20 minutes from the Rock of Cashel, frequent guided tours are available through the cave.